Grilled fish in saffron sauce

 Anyway, it was the occasion to stock-up on good quality saffron, since saffron is not that easy to find in Beirut and most often than not, comes in powder form, which is the lowest quality anyway.

-This is a good Summer dish, the fish (any fish or fillet) should be seasoned lightly, oiled and grilled, then brushed with the saffron marinade at regular intervals.
+This is a good Summer dish, the fish (any fish or fillet) should be seasoned lightly, oiled and grilled on Pit Boss Smoker (so that it absorbs more flavor), then brushed with the saffron marinade at regular intervals.

 If saffron is not in your pantry, you can substitute sumac or turmeric or cumin.
 Anything works with fish.